HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 no shared sky coverage.
 ```

 ### New XRISM-Xtend spectra and supporting files

+With the source and background regions defined, we have everything we need to generate
+XRISM-Xtend spectra for our target source.

+Though there is no XRISM-Xtend-specific HEASoft task for spectrum generation, we can
+use the same tool that we used to create our images in Section 3, and that we will use
+later in this section to make light curves - `extractor`.

+Spectral files are just as simple a data product as images and light curves.
+All we're
+doing to make a spectrum is binning the events in our extraction regions in a 1D
+channel space (which will become energy), rather than X-Y, or time.
+The complexities
+of spectral generation come when creating the supporting files (RMFs and ARFs)
+required to actually fit models to the spectra.

 #### Generating the spectral files

+We set up a spectrum-generation-specific region wrapper function for the HEASoftPy
+interface to the `extractor` task (see the Global Setup: Functions section near the
+top of the notebook).

+This once again allows us to parallelize the generation of spectra for different
+observations, though it is worth noting we aren't producing multiple variants of the
+spectrum like we did with the different-energy-band images.

 ```{code-cell} python
 arg_combs = [